Eschechola/manager-vue/README.md

 # manager-vue
-Manager products project created in vuejs.
+Manager products project created in Vuejs and API in NddeJS.